db-migrate/english-docs/Developers/contributing.md

 ## Functionality description of db-migrate

+DB-Migrate is a database toolset which provides the ability to alter the schema of any database system of which a db-migrate driver exists.
+This includes creating and deleting tables and databases as all standard operations, such as changing an existing column, deleting and them and so on.
+DB-Migrate differenciate between migrations and seeding operations and strictly provides only the interface which should be available to those.
+Therefore there may not added new functionality to those, that does not fit their description.
+An interface might only contain functionality does not fit this restriction, because of backward compatibility and must be deprecated and marked to be removed on the next major release.

+The descriptions of those are defined as of the following.

+### Description of the migrator interface
+The migrator interface provides the ability to handle all abilities which are needed to successfully modify the DD of your tables.
+This includes all DDL methods provided by SQL naturally.

+### Description of the seeder interface

+The seeder interface provides the ability to handle all operations, that are not DDL specific and thus not a migration.

+These operations are currently, but not limited to:

+inserting data
+removing data
+searching data
+truncating whole tables

+This functionality is provided in two ways to the user.
+First there are traditional seeder.
+You can call them whenever you want, and how often you want.
+This results into a use case, that make seeders might only used for development and not to use them in a deployment process.

+Here the second way of usage steps in, the version controlled seeders, in short VC Seeds.
+There is technically no big difference between them, except the following
+details:

+A VC Seed can be called from a migration, via seed.execute and seed.link.
+A normal seeder can not.
+Also A VC Seeder has a down and up function, like the way the migrations work, the static instead has a truncate function, which gets called before the seed function.
+As a seeder often wants to truncate tables or just delete data from a table.
+And last but not least, a VC Seed can not be executed if it was executed before, you need to roll back it first, it's in short handled like migrations are.
+A normal seed can be executed just as often as you want without rollback your data at any time.

+To note: If you rollback a migration, linked to a seeder, db-migrate will also rollback the seed.
+This is also a reason why you can't rollback a specific migration, you would going to break that much, you probably loose a bunch of valueable time.

 ### Start developing on db-migrate

 At first take a look at the source, there should be an available documentation